danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The entire app runs as a static site.
 There's no bundler, no framework, no auth, and no build process.
 It's just plain HTML, JavaScript modules, and CSS.
 It's deployed via GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
 This keeps maintenance simple.

+With the architecture in place, the heart of the app is the breathing session itself.
+The session loop manages timing, state transitions, and voice prompts.

 ### Session

 The session loop keeps track of time, alternates between inhale/exhale, updates the progress bar, and finishes with a friendly close.
 It's driven by `requestAnimationFrame`, which runs once per frame for smooth updates.
 This approach provides more precise timing than cascading `setTimeout` calls.